Smart Font Features

 These capabilities are available in any application that supports the Graphite technology.
 They are also available via the OpenType technology, though this requires applications that provide a sufficient level of support for OpenType features.
 (See System Requirements.)

-The document below can be downloaded in order to see all the user-selectable font features that are available in the font.
+This document, Charis SIL Font Features can be downloaded in order to see all the user-selectable font features that are available in the font.
 The feature names, feature ids, settings and examples are provided.
 The document was produced with LibreOffice.

-Note: The Graphite features in this font are now handled by the CSS support in Firefox 11+.
+NOTE: The Graphite features in this font are now handled by the CSS support in Firefox 11+.

 Customizing with TypeTuner